jolaf/rigging/README.md

 Trainer software for tall ships rigging elements location.

-For now the only supported tallship is Russian frigate [Shtandart](https://www.shtandart.ru/frigate/).
+For now the only supported tallship is Russian frigate [Shtandart](https://www.shtandart.ru/en/frigate/).

 The software is written in HTML/CSS/JavaScript/ES5/jQuery and is supposed to be compiled into a single HTML file (including images) to be easily deployable and run offline, including onboard a tall ship at sea. :)

 The software thus is easily run from the repository without any installation, here's the [current version for Shtandart](https://rawgit.com/jolaf/rigging/master/shtandart.html).

+For now the software is in Russian language only, sorry.
+And Google Translate for sites won't help also, sorry.

 To re-compile from source files, put [jQuery library](http://jquery.com/download/) (slim-min version is enough) to the project folder and run
 ```
 python build.py
 ```

-For now the software is in Russian language only, sorry.
-And Google Translate for sites won't help also, sorry.

 ---